Our Commitment to Privacy

 We will not sell or otherwise provide the information we collect to outside third parties for the purpose of direct or indirect mass email marketing.

 We will disclose personal information and/or an IP address, when required by law or in the good-faith belief that such action is necessary to:

 - Cooperate with the investigations of purported unlawful activities and conform to the edicts of the law or comply with legal process served on the Company.

-- Protect and defend the rights or property of the Centre for Arts and Technology Network of sites and related properties, or visitors to the Company’s Network of sites and related properties.
+- Protect and defend the rights or property of the Company’s Network of sites and related properties, or visitors to the Company’s Network of sites and related properties.

 - Identify persons who may be violating the law, the rights of third parties, or otherwise misusing the Company’s Network or its related properties.

 We are obligated to protect your personal information by making reasonable security arrangements against such risks as unauthorized access, use, collection, disclosure or disposal.
 Security measures have been integrated into the design, implementation, and day-to-day operating practices as part of our commitment to protect the personal information it holds.

 What else should I know about my privacy when online?

 Please keep in mind that whenever you voluntarily disclose personal information online – for example through e-mail, discussion lists, or elsewhere – that information can be collected and used by others.
 In short, if you post personal information online that is accessible to the public, you may receive unsolicited messages from other parties in return.